Clique factors in pseudorandom graphs: Cascading absorption through orchards

 At the end of the first round, we have some set $I$ of indices remaining.
 We define $t:=|I|$ at this point.
 We will now use diamond trees in the orchards $\bc{O}_j$ with $r\leq j \leq 2(r-1)$ to absorb these remaining diamond trees $\cB_{i'}$ with $i'\in I$.
 Thus we reset the process, setting $\bc{P}_j=\bc{O}_{j+r-1}$ and $Z_j=Y_{j+r-1}$ for all $j\in[r-1]$.
 We then follow the same simple process in the second round as we did in the first, running through the (remaining) $i'\in I$ in order and trying to find an appropriate set of diamond trees $\{\cD_{i_j}\in \bc{P}_j:j\in[r-1]\}$ at each step.
 We claim that in this second round, we can find such a set for every $i'\in I$ and so by the end of the second round, the set $I$ is empty and $\bc{O}'$ is such that $G[V(\bc{R})\cup V(\bc{O}')]$ hosts a $K_r$-factor.

 In order to prove this, our analysis splits into two cases.
 First consider when $kM< \frac{\zeta pn }{16r}$.
-In this case, we in fact have that the second round is not even necessary as all indices succeeded in the first round.
+In this case, the second round is not even necessary as all indices succeeded in the first round.
 Indeed, note that every time we are succesful for an index $i'$, we delete at most $2M$ vertices from each of the $Z_j$.
 Therefore, at any instance in the first round of the process, we have that any vertex $v$ which is not in $B$ has for all $j\in[r-1]$, using our lower bound on the $|Y_{j}|$ and our upper bound on $kM$.
-But then, by Corollary \ref{cor:transversalcliques} \eqref{cor:forbiddingsubgraph} \ref{cor:r-1cliqueinpn}, there exists a copy of $K_{r-1}$ traversing the sets $N_{Z_j}(v)$ for $1\leq j \leq r-1$.
+But then, by Corollary \ref{cor:transversalcliques} \eqref{cor:forbiddingsubgraph} \ref{cor:r-1cliqueinpn} (applied in this instance with~$\tilde{G}$ being the empty graph and~$G'=G$), there exists a copy of $K_{r-1}$ traversing the sets $N_{Z_j}(v)$ for $1\leq j \leq r-1$.
 When $v$ is any vertex in the removable set of vertices $Q_{i'}$ for some diamond tree $\cB_{i'}$ in the process, this gives a copy of $K_{r}$ traversing $Q_{i'}$ and some sets of removable vertices $R_{i_j}$ for diamond trees $\cD_{i_j}\in \bc{P}_j$, $j\in[r-1]$, as desired.
 In this way, we see that the process succeeds in every step of the first round to find a suitable $\{i_j(i'):j\in[r]\}$ for each $i'\in [k]$ and $I$ is empty (i.e. $t=0$) at the end of the round.
 Note that we used here that the vertices of $Q_{i'}$ are not in $B$.